Corporate Governance

 Shigeaki Yoshikawa

-He has held key positions in a general trading company with global operations, and has broad knowledge and abundant experience regarding overseas business development and business portfolio strategies, as well as corporate management experience, etc., at a think-tank consulting firm.
-He assumed the post of Outside Director of the Company in 2022, and has proactively offered his opinions regarding the Company’s international business strategies, approach to business strategies for growth and human resource development based on his extensive experience and insight into overseas business, as well as his knowledge of marketing and sales.
+He has held key positions in a general trading company with global operations, and has broad knowledge and abundant experience regarding overseas business development and business portfolio strategies, as well as corporate management experience and so forth at a think-tank consulting firm.
+He assumed the post of outside director of the Company in 2022, and he has proactively offered his opinions regarding the Company’s international business strategies, approach to business strategies for medium- to long-term growth and human resource development based on his extensive experience and insight into overseas business, as well as his knowledge of marketing and sales.
 In these ways, he fulfills such appropriate roles as supervising and giving advice on business execution.

 Attendance record : Board of Directors meetings 12 of 12